SModelS/smodels.github.io/next.md

 * SModelS support for [pyhf](https://github.com/scikit-hep/pyhf) likelihoods is described in [arXiv:2009.01809](https://arxiv.org/abs/2009.01809) and the main novelties of SModelS v2 in [arXiv:2112.00769](https://arxiv.org/abs/2112.00769).
 * An update of the micrOMEGAs interface for SModelS v2.2 is available on [Zenodo](https://zenodo.org/record/6402610#.YkYsMGDRZmA)

-### Mailing lists:
+### Issues

-* For questions and comments, send an e-mail to: <smodels-users@lists.oeaw.ac.at>.
+* For questions and comments, see the github issue tracker at <https://github.com/SModelS/smodels/issues>.
-* To receive updates and announcements, subscribe to [smodels-info](https://lists.oeaw.ac.at/mailman/listinfo/smodels-info).

 ------------------------------------------------------------------------